a16z-infra/ai-getting-started/README.md

 # Local AI Stack (WIP)

 This project was built on [AI Starter Kit](https://github.com/a16z-infra/ai-getting-started).
-The idea is to make it possible for anyone to run a simple AI app 100% locally without having to use their credit card.
+The idea is to make it possible for anyone to run a simple AI app 100% locally without having to swipe a credit card 💳

 ## Stack